rgalindo33/resume/content/index.md

 Later on i became tech lead for the company profiles in XING platform.
 Appart from my developer role, my key responsabilities include keeping good communication between development and product owners, ensuring the stability and performance of the application and helping other team members to achieve their goals.

 At the moment, im working for the jobs mobile app.
-Im the backend tech lead and some of the most interesting tasks are visualizing time series and metrics using graphite/graphana, API versioning and development of cross application features.
+Im the backend tech lead and some of the most interesting tasks include visualizing time series and metrics using graphite/graphana, API versioning and development of cross application features.
 I like to walk the extra mile and take some of the small iOS tasks when the team needs it.

 * * *